breitburg/KaiUIng/docs/usage.md

 </div>
 ```

-For more details, refer to the [ArrowListItem documentation](docs/components/ArrowListItem.md).

 ### Audio

 The `Audio` component is used to display an audio player.
 It can be used as follows: